flaviusb/Technocrat-RPG-Material/Technocracy.md

 Foci differ in 'intended scale'.
 There are six known 'intended scales':

 - Personal.
 Personal scale Foci do not take an action to use.
 You can not add target or area factors to effects using personal scale Foci.
 - Skirmish scale.
 Skirmish scale Foci take single round actions to use.
 Targets must be size 10 or smaller.
-Target factors
-- Ship/Platoon scale
+- Ship scale.
+Ship scale Foci take extended actions to use.
+Targets must be size 100 or smaller.
+A single platoon can be targetted as a single target.
-- Industrial
+- Industrial.
+Industrial scale Foci take weeks to use.
-- World spanning
+- World spanning.
+World spanning scale Foci take years to use.
-- Cosmic
+- Cosmic.
+Cosmic scale Foci take entire Ages to use.
+No target factors - effects automatically target the Cosmos.

-Foci can be used to create effects in other scales.
+Foci can be used to create effects in other scales, using the target factor, duration, size and action rules for that scale.
 You take a dice penalty of 8^x, where x is the number of scales you want to move.
 So, using auto-hypnosis (a Personal Scale Focus) on a Cosmic Scale would levy an 8^5 = 32768 dice penalty to your draw pool.

 Autohypnosis